 Recording Hours of Service

-Many drivers still use pen and paper to record the number of hours they spend on the road; however, some have converted over to using electronic logging devices, which are much more efficient and accurate at capturing this data.
+Some drivers still use pen and paper to record the number of hours they spend on the road; others have converted over to using electronic logging devices, which are much more efficient and accurate at capturing this data.

 These electronic devices include: